 St Margaret’s College is proud to offer the chance for girls to experience the excellent learning environment and opportunities the school offers in a community where every student is cared for and able to develop academically, physically, emotionally and spiritually.

-– The St Margaret’s College Old Girls’ Association Fees Assistance Scholarship 2017 Information, Application Form and Terms and Conditions
+– The St Margaret’s College Old Girls’ Association Fees Assistance Scholarship: Application Form 2018

 Click here for International Special Enrolment Opportunities.

 Application Closing Date: Wednesday 10 May 2017, 4pm

 A Scholarship application form registers a student for the Scholarship examinations only and not the waiting list for entry to the school.

 There is no charge for sitting the Scholarship examinations.